matthewmacleod/zeptat/Readme.md

       psql

-Driver SQL tool for Postgres and Python
+Drivers for SQL Postgres and Python
 ------------------------
 as root:

-      pip install sqlalchemy
+      pip install psycopg2